If you’re debating staying in Portmagee in Kerry, you’ve landed in the right place.

 1. The Moorings Guesthouse & Seafood Restaurant

-Known as a hotspot for Irish traditional music with decent pub grub in the heart of Portmagee, this popular pub is well worth dropping into.
+A hotspot for traditional music with decent pub grub in the heart of Portmagee, this popular pub is well worth dropping into.

-The central locale of this bar makes it a hub in the town for both locals and tourists alike.
-Offering a real taste of authentic village life, the music here is as traditional as the decor.
+Popular amongst locals and tourists alike, the Moorings offers a real taste of authentic village life.
+The music here is as traditional as the decor.

 2. Fisherman’s Bar & Skellig Restaurant

-The seafood platter here is the stuff of local legend, offering muscles, crab, prawns and a fried fish fillet as well as salad, chips and a little smoked salmon to boot!
+The seafood platter here is worth a bash, boasting muscles, crab, prawns and a fried fish fillet as well as salad, chips and a little smoked salmon to boot!

 Portmagee Accommodation